dspinellis/cqmetrics/README.md

 * Number of occurences of space before comma
 * Number of occurences of space before opening square bracket
 * Number of occurences of space before semicolon
+* Number of occurences of space before struct operator
+* Number of occurences of space after binary operator
+* Number of occurences of space after closing brace
+* Number of occurences of space after comma
+* Number of occurences of space after keyword
+* Number of occurences of space after opening brace
+* Number of occurences of space after semicolon
+* Number of occurences of no space after struct operator
+* Number of occurences of space before binary operator
+* Number of occurences of space before closing brace
+* Number of occurences of space before keyword
+* Number of occurences of space before opening brace
+* Number of occurences of no space before struct operator
+* Number of occurences of no space after opening square bracket
+* Number of occurences of no space after unary operator
+* Number of occurences of no space before closing bracket
+* Number of occurences of no space before closing square bracket
+* Number of occurences of no space before comma
+* Number of occurences of no space before opening square bracket
+* Number of occurences of no space before semicolon

 ## Building